Due to public health concerns regarding COVID-19, the Oklahoma City Museum of Art will be temporarily closed to the

 Oklahoma City Museum of Art

 The museum also boasts the region’s premier repertory cinema, which screens the finest international, independent and classic films.
 Inside the 250-seat Samuel Roberts Noble Theater, visitors will find that the museum has incorporated the original 1947 Centre Theater into a visual masterpiece featuring a state-of-the art projection system.
 The theater is home to the museum’s film program, which offers screenings every Thursday through Sunday.

 Inside the theater lobby, be sure to take note of the Waterford crystal chandelier, which is one of two Chihuly Waterford crystal chandeliers in the world.
 This stunning piece is comprised of 203 individual blown lead crystal parts, each etched by Waterford artisans.
 The chandelier is 9 feet, 7 inches in height, 5 feet, 5 inches in diameter and weighs 2,000 pounds.
 It may be viewed from the ground floor or from the mezzanine, which overlooks the theater lobby.

-For a unique nightlife experience, head to the Roof Terrace of the Oklahoma City Museum of Art on Thursday evenings for Art After 5.
+For a unique nightlife experience, head to the Roof Terrace of the Oklahoma City Museum of Art on the Third Thursday of the month.
 The Roof Terrace is a gathering place for downtown workers, adventurous suburbanites, pre-concert and filmgoers, and the art crowd.
-Located atop the three-story Donald W. Reynolds Visual Arts Center, the Roof Terrace offers a spectacular view of downtown Oklahoma City.
+Located atop the three-story Donald W. Reynolds Visual Arts Center, the Roof Terrace offers a spectacular view of downtown Oklahoma City. (weather permitting)